deltawave-tech/pcp/README.md

 - [x] Robust bounds checking and safety mechanisms
 - [x] Comptime Plan-based operation design
 - [x] Automatic gradient rule generation with comptime
+- [ ] Centralize all plan definitions in ops.zig with consistent structure
+- [ ] Implement comptime operation fusion for complex gradient rules
+- [ ] Enhance shape validation with optional parameters and runtime checks
 - [ ] Complete migration from legacy Node-based system to Plan-based approach
 - [ ] Update all examples to use the Plan-based API
 - [ ] Complete Metal backend implementation